zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ##MPChat with Slack
 When you enroll in the MPC, we'll invite you to our private online chatroom.
 We use a platform called Slack.

 Slack is divided into independent chat rooms called channels.
 Most of the channels should be pretty obvious.
-Put cool stuff for others in "#share", put experiences in "#experiences", and put lolcats in "#random".
+Put cool stuff for others in "#share", put experiences in "#experiences", and put lolcats in "#random". #Announcements is the most important channel to follow since we use it for official MPC events, visitors, and info.
 Please be respectful of others on Slack.

-<b>It is your responsibility to check Slack regularly so that you don't miss important announcements.</b>
+<b>We almost never use email.
+It is your responsibility to check Slack regularly so that you don't miss important announcements.</b>

 ##Hours and the MPC Space
 The MPC space at UFM is open from 7:00 to 9:00pm, Monday through Friday.